December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 • Mushy, dark roots (if you check).

-• A foul smell from the soil.
+• A nasty smell coming from the soil.

 How to Fix It

-• Water only when the top inch of soil feels dry.
+• Wait to water until the top of the soil is dry.

 Pro Tip: